Job Roles in The Construction Industry

 On-Site Job Roles in The Construction Industry

-Take a look below at a range of on-site job roles in construction you could take and what you can potentially earn in each role.
+Take a look below at a range of on-site job roles in construction you could take and what you can potentially earn in each position.

 People who work in an on-site construction job role tend to use machinery, tools and building materials to do their work.
-You will normally have to work on a range of different sites depending on where the work is available and you must also cooperate as part of a team.
-On-site job roles are available with small contractors up to huge firms, but they all require you to work to the same health and safety standards.
+You will typically have to work on a range of different sites depending on where the work is available, and you must also cooperate as part of a team.
+On-site job roles are available with small contractors up to giant firms, but they all require you to work to the same health and safety standards.

 The Site Manager will set out the site before work commences, manage the workforce on-site and oversee the ongoing work.
-You will manage the work on-site; making sure it meets the agreed timescale, budget and specifications provided by the client.
+In addition, you will manage the work on-site, ensuring it meets the client’s agreed timescale, budget, and specifications.

-Site Manager’s earn on average between £34k – £55k per year depending on the employer and the location of the work.
+Site Manager’s earn on average between £34k – £55k per year depending on the employer and the work location.
 Find out how to become a Site Manager here.

-The Banksman or Signaller is a very important role on-site.
+The Banksman or Signaller is a vital role on-site.
 As a Banksman, you will be in charge of guiding plant operators and vehicle drivers safety around the site.
 You need to conduct this role correctly to ensure the safety of other workers on-site.

 Signaller’s earn on average between £22k – £25k per year.

-As a Bricklayer, you will be required to work outdoors and usually as part of a team.
+As a Bricklayer, you will work outdoors and usually as part of a team.
 Bricklayers work with a range of building blocks in mortar to build and fix various structures.
-Brickies can work on projects a small as building a brick wall, all the way up to new house builds and commercial buildings.
+Brickies can work on projects a small as building a brick wall, all the way up to new-builds and commercial buildings.

-A Plasterer is needed on nearly every building site at some point in the construction process.
+A Plasterer works on nearly every building site at some point in the construction process.
 The plasterer will use solid or fibrous plastering to make walls ready for the decorating process.

-Depending on the stage of your career a plasterer can earn between £12k – £28k a year.
+Depending on your career stage, a plasterer can earn between £12k – £28k a year.

-A Scaffolder will erect temporary scaffold structures on-site to allow various work to be conducted easily and safely on-site.
+A Scaffolder will erect temporary scaffold structures on-site to allow personnel to work safely on-site.
 As a Scaffolder, you will be working outdoors and to work competently and independently.
-The job can be very demanding physically so you will need to be physically fit.
+The job can be very demanding physically, so you will need to be physically fit.

-Depending on your level of experience a scaffolder can earn a salary between £12k – £44k.
-This does not apply to those who are self-employed.
+Depending on your experience level, a scaffolder can earn a salary between £12k – £44k.
+The above does not apply to those who are self-employed.

-A joiner is used in construction to create all forms of interior elements of a building out of wood.
-Elements such as kitchens, door, windows and stairs.
+A joiner creates the interior elements out of wood, such as kitchens, doors, windows, and stairs.
 Working as a joiner can be a varied occupation.
 Most joiners will work from a mixture of the workshop and on-site.